costa-rica/NativeStuff23oneActionGeometry/README.md

 ## Description

-React native mobile app testing template.
-Set up with navigation to access different screens in screens/.
+React Native app using gestures and svg with logic using geometry to implement visual boundaries and gesture boundaries

 ## Installations